CAUSES AND SYMPTOMS OF VARICOSE VEINS

 This treatment consists of injecting a sclerosing agent into the vein to be treated.
 This sclerosing agent can be in liquid form (for smaller veins) or foam (for larger varicose veins).
 The treatment takes about 10 to 20 minutes and doesn’t require any special care.
 Depending on the extent of the varicose problem, the treatment may need to be repeated and the same vein may require several injection points along its path.

-The injected sclerosing agent causes irritation of the inner wall of the diseased vein, causing it to thicken and then obstruct its diameter.
-This will then turn into a fibrous and hard cord called sclerosis.
-In the weeks following the injection, the vein will decrease in volume and eventually is reabsorbed and becomes completely imperceptible.
-The blood that used to circulate there then flows through normal, superficial or deep veins.
+The sclerosing agent causes irritation of the inner wall of the diseased vein.
+Its diameter will thicken and become blocked.
+It will then turn into a fibrous and hard cord called sclerosis.
+The vein will decrease in volume and disappear.
+The blood that circulated there then takes the path of the normal veins.

-In experienced hands, the sclerosing foam is effective in treating and controlling the disease’s progression.
-It is mostly used in large dysfunctional vessels.
+Used in large dysfunctional vessels, the sclerosing foam is effective in controlling the disease’s progression.
 Its advantage is that it is less invasive and less costly than other endovenous techniques.

 Echosclerosis uses an echo-Doppler device to facilitate the identification of leakage points, venous insufficiencies and links between different vascular structures.
 This device allows us to confirm the intravascular presence of the sclerosing agent during injection and to monitor its progress.

-To improve the safety and precision of the injection, especially if the vein is not easily accessible or visible under the skin, this treatment is done under ultrasound control (echosclerotherapy or ultrasound-guided sclerotherapy).
+To improve the safety and precision of the injection, especially if the vein is not easily accessible or visible, this treatment is done under ultrasound control (echosclerotherapy or ultrasound-guided sclerotherapy).
 For the treatment of saphenous veins or their recurrence, ultrasound guidance is mandatory and the recommended sclerosing agent is the foam (if there are no contraindications).

 Post-treatment care is minimal and requires only avoiding high physical exercise for a few days.
 Therefore, no convalescence (work stoppage) is necessary.
 Treated veins may be sensitive to palpation, but this is usually well tolerated.